SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-13-max-drawdown.md

 ### Introduction <a name="introduction"></a>

 Among the large group of risk mearues, volatility seems to be the one that rides the wave.
 And it is for good reasons.
 It roots deeply in the asset pricing theories linking closely to the concept of both risk and reward.
 It can be estimated and forecasted rather reliably in application.
-It bears nice analytical properties and can be extensively analyzed and efficeintly controlled in portfolio construction ...
+It bears nice analytical properties hence can be extensively analyzed and efficeintly controlled in portfolio construction ...

 The benefit of using volatility to measure risk can go on and on.
 While volatility does not align exactly with how pepole view risk traditionally.
 It recoganize both abnormal loss and profit as risk, the latter of which is usually seen as "a nice surprise".

-Maximum Drawdown pop out in the case as one of the most popular risk measure focusing on downside of an investment.
+Maximum Drawdown pops out in the case as one of the most popular risk measure focusing on downside of an investment.
 It is quoted in all kinds of investment reporting materials.
-Investors pay close attention to it as it represents the worst possible scenario one can encounter on an investment: buy at peak and exit at trough.
+Investors pay close attention to it as it represents the worst possible scenario one can encounter on an investment: buying at peak and exiting at trough.

 In this blog, I'd like to kick off the discussion on maximum drawdown.
-The first section would be devoted to ways to approch such a measure with rather poor analytical properties.
-In the following section, we will look into some key driving factors impacting maximum drawdown, starting from the standard IID Gassuan and futher expanding to the 'wild world' of time dependence and non-Gaussian distribution.
-Lots of the settings in the simulation of 2nd section are from the informative article [Van Hemert, Ganz, Harvey, Rattraym Martin & Yawitch (2020): Drawdowns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3583864)
+The first section delves into ways to approch such a measure with rather poor analytical properties.
+Subsequently, we look into some pivotal factors influencing maximum drawdown via simulations, starting from the standard IID Gassuan and futher expanding to the 'wild world' of time dependence and non-Gaussian distribution.
+Many of the insights in the second section are drawn from the informative article [Van Hemert, Ganz, Harvey, Rattraym Martin & Yawitch (2020): Drawdowns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3583864)

 ### Maximum Drawdown: The Approach <a name="approach"></a>

-The definition and ex-post calculation of Maximum Dradwon ($$MDD_t$$) is unambigious.
-Given the time series of net value on a strategy/security ($$P_t$$), we can firstly identify the peak ($$M_t$$) up to the point t and then easily calculate the drawdown ($$D_t$$) as the loss compared to that cumulative peak for each moment.
-The shapest drawdown has ever happend is the Maximum Drawdown.
+The definition and ex-post calculation of Maximum Dradwon ($$MDD_t$$) are unambiguous.
+Given the time series of net value on a strategy or security ($$P_t$$), we begin by identifying the peak ($$M_t$$) up to each point t and from there, it's straightforwad to calculate the drawdown ($$D_t$$) as the loss compared to that cumulative peak for each moment.
+The shapest drawdown observed is what we term as maximum drawdown.

 $$
 \begin{aligned}